juanortellado/vend-o-matic/Readme.md

 ## Improvement points
 In order to implement a better service, there are identified some points that could be improved.
+- Controls should be applied when performing beverage delivery operations or handling coins, to ensure consistency in case of failure (ACID transactions).
 - A DB can be modeled for coins and stock of beverages management.
 This should bring transaction guarantees if the system goes down.
-- For better security purposes, controls such as HTTPS with mutual authentication and OAuth tokens like JWT, can be added.
+- For better security purposes, it's highly recommended to use HTTPS.
 - Like it’s said before, entities could be implemented in a DB.
 Also, parameters like coins needed to buy could be saved on DB or a configuration file, making service more flexible with functional changes.